zenml-io/zenml/examples/quickstart/README.md

 Our last section confirmed to us, that the pipeline works.
 Let's now run the pipeline in the environment of your choice.

-For you to be able to try this next section, you will need to have access to a cloud environment (AWS, GCP, AZURE).
+For you to be able to try this next section, you will need to have access to a cloud environment (GCP, Azure, AWS).
 ZenML wraps around all the major cloud providers and orchestration tools and lets you easily deploy your code onto them.

 To do this lets head over to the `Stack` section of your ZenML Dashboard.
 Here you'll be able to either connect to an